ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 . ~/.zshenv
 ```

 But, you get the idea.
+Also, I don’t do any of that fish shell crap.

 <a name="basics">Basics</a>